Business tax extensions: How to file and why they’re important

 Steps to file an extension

-If you’re looking to file a business tax extension for 2021 taxes as soon as possible, the first step is to gather your tax and financial documents, like your P&L statement or income statement.
+If you’re looking to file a business tax extension for the 2023 tax year as soon as possible, the first step is to gather your tax and financial documents, like your profit and loss statement or income statement.
 (Wondering what goes on an income statement?
 Check out our post: What does an income statement show?)

 It’s a good practice to file your tax return as early as possible.
-But if you can’t complete the return on time, you may wonder how to file a business tax extension.
-It’s completely normal to feel overwhelmed at this time of year, especially if you are a new business owner.
+But if you can’t complete the return by the tax filing deadline, you may wonder how to file a business tax extension.
+It’s completely normal to feel overwhelmed at this time in the tax season, especially if you are a new business owner.
 If making the decision to file an extension is making you anxious, don’t worry – Block Advisors tax pros are here to help you through the process.

 The following pass-through business structures should file Form 4868: